 I just bought a grafted Gravestine apple tree from an apple farm and signed up for her summer grafting course.
-In the mean time I’ve been reading what others have to say when it comes to grafting fruit trees!
+I’ve been reading what others have to say when it comes to grafting fruit trees!
+Check it out.

 Mushrooms are a specialty crop that be grown on a small property.
 Oyster and Shiitake mushrooms are a booming market.
-In our Zone 8 area, foraging wild mushrooms such as chanterelles are a great option for urban homesteaders.
+Foraging wild mushrooms such as Chanterelles are a great option for urban homesteaders.
 The Mushroom People have a great guide online to check out.

 Who doesn’t love the smell and sense of calm brought on by lavender?
-Lavender is another specialty cash crop that is a great option for small growers.
+Lavender is a specialty cash crop.
+It is a great option for small growers.
 Options for selling lavender include fresh bundles, dried lavender sachets and aromatherapy oils.

 Grow Fruit Trees from Seed.